3F/DllExport/Readme.md

 Part of this build scripts works via vssbe ([?](https://github.com/3F/DllExport/issues/31#issuecomment-294231378)) and for build via console (including CI etc.) uses [CIM](https://www.nuget.org/packages/vsSBE.CI.MSBuild/) version of this.
 So you do not need anything else, just type `build`.

-For Visual Studio, use this [vsix version for IDE](https://visualstudiogallery.msdn.microsoft.com/0d1dbfd7-ed8a-40af-ae39-281bfeca2334/)
+For Visual Studio use this [vsix version for IDE](https://visualstudiogallery.msdn.microsoft.com/0d1dbfd7-ed8a-40af-ae39-281bfeca2334/)

 ### How to Debug